 As part of green audit of campus, we carried out the environmental monitoring of campus which includes Illumination, Noise level, Ventilation monitoring and Water Testing which is used for drinking purpose in the campus.
 It was observed that Illumination and Ventilation is adequate considering natural light and air velocity present.
 Noise level in the campus is well within the limit i.e. below 65 dB at day time.
 Drinking water also analyzed and found it was potable.

-There are some major observations like installation of solar panels are necessary.
-And few minor things are important to initiate urgently are waste management records by monthly inventory, water balance cycle and periodic inspection of buildings housekeeping and environment policy.
+There are few minor things are important to initiate urgently are waste management records by monthly inventory, water balance cycle and periodic inspection of buildings housekeeping and environment policy.